Sajid Javid offers alternative to Oxbridge elite

 He became the first home secretary from an ethnic minority background when he was appointed in April 2018.

-Sajid Javid,49, backed Remain in the referendum, but has since positioned himself as a firm Leaver.
+Sajid Javid backed Remain in the referendum, but has since positioned himself as a firm Leaver.

 The son of a Pakistani bus driver from Rochdale, he was a managing director at Deutsche Bank before becoming an MP in 2010.